rockycape/rockycape.github.io/saVage.md

 	- Valiance (Matthew Hartrick)
 	- Keen (Kristers Dārznieks)
 	- shadiy (Martins Gūtmanis)
-- ### How do you get on an esports team?
-	To join an esports team, focus on improving your skills in a specific game and participate in online tournaments to gain experience and showcase your abilities.
-Build an online presence, network with players and influencers, and attend local events to increase your chances of being noticed by team managers or scouts.
-Esports Charts offers a listing of [top tournaments](https://escharts.com/tournaments) with information about location, prize pool and other stats.
-- ### Who is SemperFi Esports CS2 team in-game leader?
-	Currently, we don't have information about SemperFi Esports Counter-Strike team in-game leader.
-- ### What are upcoming matches for SemperFi Esports CS2 team?
-	Currently, there are no upcoming matches in SemperFi Esports Counter-Strike team schedule.
 - ### What are the top tournaments with SemperFi Esports CS2 team?
 	Top 3 tournaments with SemperFi Esports Counter-Strike team:
 	- 1st - eXTREMESLAND 2024